psde/aosp-docker/README.md

 	trap "declare -p | sed -e '/declare -[a-z]*r/d' > /env.bash && declare -f >> /env.bash" EXIT

 The script will create a user inside the docker container with the same uid/gid as your user, which will be used when interacting with the `exec` and `bash` commands.
-In case you want root access, `root exec` or `root bash` can be used, but the environment will not be saved.
+In case you want root access, `aosp root exec` and `aosp root bash` can be used, but the environment will not be saved.

 ## Todo and Known Issues